 The Department of English offers a Bachelor of Arts degree with a major in English or in Film Studies.
-Students may also choose a concentration in creative writing, or pursue teacher certification in secondary education.
+Students may also choose a concentration in creative writing, a concentration in popular culture studies, or pursue teacher certification in secondary education.
 The Department also offers two minors relating to film as well as courses across the entire historical range of literatures written in English, including courses in period, genre, cultural studies, film studies, creative writing and literary theory.
 Students have access to numerous opportunities for professional preparation, including internships and career advising.